rust-osdev/uefi-rs/uefi/README.md

 Develop Rust software that leverages **safe**, **convenient**, and **performant** abstractions for [UEFI] functionality.

+## About

+With `uefi`, you have the flexibility to integrate selected types and abstractions into your project or to conveniently create EFI images, addressing the entire spectrum of your development needs.

+`uefi` works with stable Rust, but additional nightly-only features are gated behind an `unstable` Cargo feature flag.

+_Note that for producing EFI images, you also need to use a corresponding `uefi` compiler target of Rust, such as `x86_64-unknown-uefi`._

 For an introduction to the `uefi-rs` project and documentation, please refer to our main [README].